proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## XPath Translation

-the Proxy Application is able to translate XML (eXtensible Markup Language) files sent by the remote server, according to the XPath standard of specifying elements of the XML structure.
+The Proxy Application is able to translate XML (eXtensible Markup Language) files sent by the remote server, according to the XPath standard of specifying elements of the XML structure.
 Similar to JavaScript translation, entering the “` html`” switch will result in